The Top 10 Threats To Your E-Signed Documents

 Threat #3: The digital signatory isn’t really who they say they are

-When someone electronically signs a document or contract, the signature uses a digital certificate.
+When someone electronically signs a document or contract template, the signature uses a digital certificate.
 A digital certificate is a digital representation of a person or a company and is issued after checks that, they are, who they say they are, are made.
 Digital certificates are made up of two parts, a public and a private key.
 The private key is used to encrypt the hash of the document.
 The public key is accessible by anyone, and gives the details of the person that the certificate represents.
 The problem arises when someone else uses another person’s certificate without his or her consent.
 To prevent this happening, make sure that a PIN code is used with a certificate, so only the person that owns the certificate can use it.

 Threat #4: It’s a fake!